 What’s included in each unit?

-- Clear learning expectations
+§ Clear learning questions and expectations

 § Engaging activities to enable the learning to happen

-- Advice for each activity as to the type of recording the children could do
+§ Advice for each activity as to the type of recording the children could do

 § Resources required

 § Preparation required

-- Background science knowledge for teachers
+§ Background science knowledge for teachers

 § Methods to hook children into their learning

 § Very clear and plentiful examples of how children will be able to address ‘working scientifically’ through practical learning.

 Impact (How do we evaluate what knowledge and skills pupils have gained against expectation?)

-For each of the units an assessment record sheet has been created.
-Each of these sheets will allow teachers to record children’s achievements during their studies for both the knowledge aspects within a particular unit, and some of the requirements from Working Scientifically.
+For each of the units an assessment record sheet is provided by Whiterose Science.
+Each of these assessments will allow teachers to record children’s achievements during their studies for both the knowledge aspects within a particular unit, and some of the requirements from Working Scientifically.
 These record sheets, and the intended learning objectives included in the units of study will enable the teachers to identify what the children need to know or be able to do next, as well as support them at different times in the year to make summative judgements as to the children’s attainment.
 In accordance with the guidance in the new National Curriculum, this scheme has clearly indicated a progression in the key scientific knowledge and concepts, from Year 1 to Year 6.
-Each of the 28 units of study clearly indicates the aspects of knowledge to be developed.
+Each unit of study clearly indicates the aspects of knowledge, vocabulary, types of science enquiry to be developed.